Why criminology?

 Note

-Please note that during the COVID-19 pandemic our services and our personnel are also available by MS Teams and by email.
+Please note our services and our personnel are available by MS Teams and by email.

-The Social Sciences (FSS) and Vanier (VNR) buildings will be open Monday to Friday from 7 a.m. to 10 p.m.
+The Social Sciences (FSS) and Vanier (VNR) buildings are open seven days a week from 6:30 a.m. to 11 p.m.